righettod/poc-argon2/src/main/resources/README.md

 Windows DLL has been compiled using Visual Studio 2017 Community Edition (no special operations, just open the project into VS and launch compilation).

-:red_circle: Do not used these compiled DLL in your production environment, compile your own version ! :red_circle:
+ :warning: Do not used these compiled DLL in your production environment, compile your own version !  :warning: